ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > Ends the current hyperlink.
 Any subsequent printed text will just be regular text.

-The `[link ...]` substitution looks as if it comes in many variant versions, but in fact it doesn't: the variety in possible outcomes is because there are many ways to create the `tagged hyperlink` value which occupies the `...` part of `[link ...]`.
+The `[link ...]` substitution looks as if it comes in many variant versions, but in fact it doesn't: the variety in possible outcomes is because there are many ways to create the `hyperlink token` value which occupies the `...` part of `[link ...]`.
 In particular, Inform provides four out-of-the-box ways to create them:

 -	**Command replacement**.
 For example,

 		let command be "PRESS BUTTON";
 		say "Your eyes stray to the [link command replacement of command]pretty red button[end link].";

-	> phrase: command replacement of (text) ... tagged hyperlink
+	> phrase: command replacement of (text) ... hyperlink token
 	>
 	> A link given this outcome replaces an entire pending line input with the specified text and then submits it, as if the player had typed it themselves and then pressed enter.